ciberkleid/cartographer-demo/README-carto101.md

 What happens when you want to poll a second git repository?

-Cartographer enables you to parameterize the workload-specific values using a [Workload API](https://cartographer.sh/docs/v0.1.0/reference/workload/#workload).
+Cartographer enables you to parameterize the workload-specific values and provide custom values using a [Workload API](https://cartographer.sh/docs/v0.1.0/reference/workload/#workload).

-This enables app operators to create templates that can be reused across applications and development teams, and it provides developers a way to use them without the burden of owning the implementation.
+This enables app operators to create templates that can be reused across applications and development teams, and it provides developers a way to use the templated workflows without the burden of owning the implementation.

-The Workload for this example would look like this:
+The Workload that a developer would submit for this example might look like this:
 ```shell
 apiVersion: carto.run/v1alpha1
 kind: Workload